 ii Refusals to license

-To comply with the SAIC Regulations, when exercising IPRs, undertakings with a dominant market position are prohibited from refusing to license the IPRs if the IPRs constitute essential facilities for production and business activities.9 The SAIC Regulations also provide three factors to identify IPRs that might constitute essential facilities: the availability of a reasonable substitute, the adverse impact of refusal on competition or innovation, and unreasonable harm caused to IPR holders.
+To comply with the SAMR IP Provisions, when exercising IPRs, undertakings with a dominant market position are prohibited from refusing to license the IPRs if the IPRs constitute essential facilities for production and business activities.10 The SAMR IP Provisions also provide three factors to identify IPRs that might constitute essential facilities: the availability of a reasonable substitute, the adverse impact of refusal on competition or innovation and unreasonable harm caused to IPR holders.

 iii Unfair and discriminatory licensing

 Generally, according to Article 14 of the Interim Provisions on Prohibiting Acts of Abuse of a Dominant Market Position, to determine whether a price shall be deemed an 'unfairly high price', the following factors shall be considered: